-Welcome to the second episode of the Countries For Kids PODCAST, with Karyn from CASE OF ADVENTURE.
+Welcome to the second episode of the Countries For Kids PODCAST, Romania for Kids, with Karyn from CASE OF ADVENTURE.
 We are excited to travel through many lands with you!
 Please click read more… below if you did not come directly to the full post.

 Read or listen, watch the videos and download the Romania printable pack.
 Click the play button in the player to listen now (or listen in on iTunes or your favorite podcast app).

 In this episode we are going to be talking about the country of Romania.

 We have a fun 24 page Romania for Kids printable pack for you to download, including a crossword, word searches, coloring page, postcards, language cards, match up game, passport stamp and visa, maps pages and flag, notebooking page, recipe cards, food flags and more!
 Get the pack below.